Information for:Sign up to our Engage eNewsletter

-Industry should lead the creation of an HRRB benchmark competence framework covering the core knowledge, skills and behaviours required to work on HRRBs as part of a suite of national standards under the governance of the national standards body against which professional and trade bodies are expected to develop their individual sector-specific or discipline competence frameworks.
+Industry should lead the creation of an HRB benchmark competence framework covering the core knowledge, skills and behaviours required to work on HRRBs as part of a suite of national standards under the governance of the national standards body against which professional and trade bodies are expected to develop their individual sector-specific or discipline competence frameworks.

 The Engineering Council is a member of the Built Environment Competence Standards (BECS) Strategy Group and is involved in the development of overarching Built Environment Competence Standards, being led by British Standards Institution (BSI).

 Following the BSI consultation which closed on 2 February 2021, the third and final version of BSI 8670: v3.0 2021-04, Built environment – Core criteria for building safety in competence frameworks – Code of practice has now been released.

 This BSI 8670 is the result of the Advisory Group reaching consensus on the comments received during two public consultations, with those outcomes being adopted into the standard.

 As part of wider reforms to address systemic failings identified by the Hackitt Review, the Department for Levelling up Housing & Communities (DLUHC) work to address the culture within the construction industry and the Grenfell Tower Inquiry, it has been announced that the Office for Product Safety and Standards (OPSS) will be the national regulator for construction products.